mdnurulmomen/wall-street-doc/README.md

     php artisan serve

-You can now access the server at http://localhost:8000/register for new user registration
+You can now access the server at http://localhost:8000/register for new user registration and http://localhost:8000/login for signing in.

 ----------